browserengineering/book/book/security.md

     ignore subdomains, so that `www.foo.com` and `login.foo.com` are considered the "same site".
-If cookies were invented today, they'd probably be specific to URL origins (in fact, there is [an effort to do just that][origin-bound-cookies]), much like CSP policies, but alas historical contingencies and backwards compatibility force rules that are more complex but easier to deploy.
+If cookies were invented today, they'd probably be specific to URL origins (in fact, there is [an effort to do just that][origin-bound-cookies]), much like content security policies, but alas historical contingencies and backward compatibility force rules that are more complex but easier to deploy.

 [origin-bound-cookies]: https://github.com/sbingler/Origin-Bound-Cookies